 As our chartered institutional members know, Pinnacle has maintained a close relationship with ANTSHE, the Association for Non-Traditional Students in Higher Education, since the organization was founded.
 ANTSHE is comprised of non-traditional students and professionals who work with this unique student population.
 The organization's mission is to "encourage and coordinate support, education, and advocacy for the adult learning community.
 IMPORTANT NEWS!
 As of January 1, 2019, ANTSHE will take over the direction and operation of both Pinnacle and Spire Honor Societies.
 Our long-time association will grow into a melding of these two like-minded organizations.

 These national conclaves are a great way to meet dedicated colleagues and non-traditional students from around the nation, hear from experts in the field, and exchange ideas.
 We encourage you to get involved in this valuable organization.
-The 2018 national conference will be held in North Carolina next spring.
 Just go to <www.myantshe.org> for details.

 Another organization important to non-traditional student services is CAEL, the Council for Adult and Experiential Learning.
 CAEL is a non-profit organization committed to providing better access to education for adults, through partnerships with business, government, labor, and higher education.
 It also holds an annual fall conference with sessions designed to help institutions do a better job of attracting and serving adult students.

 CAEL publishes a number of books to assist members in their work, including Principles of Effectiveness for Serving Adult Learners, which provides a flexible framework of policies and practices that help make educational programs more attractive and accessible to adult learners.
 For several years CAEL has also published Best Practices in Adult Learning.
 Again, membership in CAEL can be of great value to you and your institution.
 CAEL holds professional gatherings as well as Webinars on topics of interest to you for a fee or free to members.
 Check their Website for further information.
-Cael's national conference will be held in San Diego in November.
+Cael's most recent national conference was held in San Diego in November.